 Nautilus started promoting their treadmills for home use several years ago and they currently have three models in their lineup: T614, T616 and T618.

-All three have some nice features including a wide array of workout programs, good cushioning, Nautilus Connect tracking and incline capability.
+All three have some nice features including a wide array of workout programs, good cushioning and incline capability.
 However, poor warranties, even on the top of the line T618, keep them from being a top recommendation.